isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 Custom hook commands, commands redefinition.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It's possible to have custom hook with new commands.
+It is possible to have a custom hook with new commands.
 In this case managing
-new command via Role Based Access Control can be done in two ways.
+a new command via Role Based Access Control can be done in two ways.

-Using ``command`` global parameter:
+Using the ``command`` global parameter:

 .. code-block:: javascript